lisaoude/browser-technologies-2021/README.md

 </br>

 ### :hocho: Cutting the mustard
-I draw the line at browsers that don't support JS ES6, which is Internet Explorer and browsers older than 2015.
-Using ```let``` and ```const``` results in more strict and clean code and the use of arrow functions, which makes the code much more readable.
+I draw the line at browsers that don't support JS ES6, which are basically all browser versions that were launced before 2015 (and Internet Explorer, duh).
+Using ```let``` and ```const``` results in more strict and clean code and allows the use of arrow functions, which makes the code much more readable.

 </br>